prisma-archive/graphcool-templates/authentication/auth0-database-authentication/README.md

 python -m http.server 8000
 ```

-Open `http://localhost:8000/login.html` in your browser and use the login button and authenticate with the Auth0 Lock Widget.
+Open `http://localhost:8000` in your browser and fill in the email/password inputs.

 ![](assets/create-user.gif)

 ## Testing the Code

 ### Testing mutation in the Graphcool Playground
-First, obtain a valid `idToken` and `accessToken` token with the small app in `login.html` as mentioned above.
-Both tokens are logged in JS console.
+First, obtain a valid `idToken` and `accessToken` token with the small app in `index.html` as mentioned above.

 Go to the Graphcool Playground: